lululeon/vuedo/readme.md

 # vue concepts
 - vue directives (v-model, v-for, etc)
-  - v-model
+  - v-model (two-way binding)
   - v-for
     - example: `<li v-for="task in tasks">{{ task.taskName }}</li>`
     - or: `<li v-for="task in tasks" v-text="task.taskName"></li>`
-  - v-text (text value of element)
+  - v-text (text value of element - one-way binding)
   - v-on (event listeners, eg click)
     - the shorthand for v-on is the '@' symbol. i.e. `v-on:click` is the same as `@click`.
 Get a vue plugin for your ide so that the syntax doesn't throw your editor off.
     - you can apply values conditionally, eg: `:class="{ 'btn':true, 'toggled':isToggled }"`